Stop Overeating Coaching Program

 You assume you must be the problem, so you start looking for a new diet - one that you believe you'll be able to stick to.
 The problem is that each diet you go on continues to confuse your body.
 Every time you limit your food, you set yourself up to binge.
 In the end, your weight keeps going up.

-IF YOU WANT LASTING RESULTS, YOU MUST LEARN TO STOP BINGE EATING.
+IF YOU WANT LASTING RESULTS, YOU MUST LEARN HOW TO STOP OVEREATING.

 That's Where I Come In...